gofflab/scProject/docs/source/index.rst

 program, cell feature etc..
 ProjectPy leverages the scikit-learn’s and scipy’s regression tools to effectively perform a change of basis with the new basis being the features discovered from NNMF.
 This analysis allows the user to see the usage of features from a previously examined dataset and see if those same features are utilized in a new dataset.
-Using UMAP-learn to decrease the dimensionality of the regressed pattern matrix allows us to visualize the pattern matrix in a meaningful way.
+Using UMAP-learn to decrease the dimensionality of the regressed pattern matrix allows the user to visualize the pattern matrix in an intuitive and informative way.

 Contents
 ^^^^^^^^